craigfay/changelog/README.md

 * Services defined in `docker-compose.yml` can use a `working_dir` attribute.
 This eliminates my need to use `Dockerfile` in conjunction with `docker-compose.yml` in several cases.
 * In JS, you can use `Object.create()` to make an object with a null prototype.
 This means that it won't have any properties of default objects, making it a candidate for a [cache-like object](https://www.bennadel.com/blog/2797-creating-objects-with-a-null-prototype-in-node-js.htm).
 * In ES6, you can [extend functions with classes](https://stackoverflow.com/questions/36871299/how-to-extend-function-with-es6-classes), and have a function as the result of a constructor.

+### July 31, 2019
+* A key consists of a modulus and an exponent.
+Both the public and private key use the same modulus, what differs is the exponent.
+To encrypt (or decrypt) you take your message, raise it to the power of the exponent, divide the modulus, and the remainder is your encrypted (or decrypted) answer.
+[Source](https://crypto.stackexchange.com/questions/40362/the-relationship-between-a-private-and-public-key)